Outdoor Emergency Care

 Interested in what it takes to run a toboggan?
 Check our YouTube channel.

 Alpine or "Hill" Patrol are required to be proficient in toboggan skills from the top of Chair 2.
-This course is taught in 8, all-day sessions.
+This course is taught over 4-6 weekends, both days.

 Yearly refreshers are broken down this way: